sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/03-2-screen-reader.md

 #### Windows

 If you are on windows, use [NVDA](https://www.nvaccess.org/download/).
 It is fast, open source and free.
 You have other options, but they are slow and too complex and crash a lot.
-NVDA is not only free, it is better then the payed options.
+NVDA is not only free, but it is better then the payed options.

 #### Mac

 I like VoiceOver the most.
 Navigating is fast, you do not have to install anything and grouping elements makes finding the right button very easy.

-If you want to learn VoiceOver for mac, press ```CMD F5```, follow the build-in tutorial and read the [VoiceOver user guide](https://support.apple.com/guide/voiceover/welcome/mac)
+If you want to learn VoiceOver for mac, press ```CMD F5```, follow the built-in tutorial and read the [VoiceOver user guide](https://support.apple.com/guide/voiceover/welcome/mac)

 #### Linux